thomasdefise/OSCP_Resources/Enumeration/Linux101.md

 grep -E "(user|username|login|pass|password|pw|credentials)[=:]" /etc/mtab 2>/dev/null
-lpstat -a # Displays status information about the current classes, jobs, and printers date 2>/dev/null # Date lsmod # Display which loadable kernel modules are currently loaded.
-You can then use modinfo on those module
+lpstat -a # Displays status information about the current classes, jobs, and printers date 2>/dev/null # Date
 ```

 ###### *If you don't know, now you know: ([fstab](https://man7.org/linux/man-pages/man5/fstab.5.html)/[mtab](https://www.unix.com/man-page/v7/5/mtab/))*